 Do you get why Katrina was still upset?
 Empathy allows you to understand how other people feel.
 Unfortunately, Autism is a brain disorder that restricts the brain connections that are so necessary to connect empathically with others.

 When you’re confronted with ASD disconnect, here are a few principles that will keep you from going over the edge…

 1. If it feels like abuse, it is.
 Even if your Aspie doesn’t mean it, your heart, mind and body respond as if it is abuse.
 Protect yourself.

 2. Always believe in yourself.
 Even if you can’t justify your position to your Aspie, you don’t have to.
 Trust that you know what you are talking about and have the right to your opinion.

 3. If you can afford it, hire things done.
 Don’t wait for your Aspie to remember to mow the lawn, or whatever.
 It may not seem fair, but why take it out on your health?

 4. Take time out with friends.
 If you don’t have friends after years of Aspie isolation, make friends by joining group activities.
 It’s like rain on the desert to be with other NTs, even those you hardly know.

 5. Find a psychologist skilled in NT/ASD relationships who can work with you and won’t tell you to adapt!

 Because some in my family are on the Spectrum, I understand what you’re going through.
-If you’re a member of my Asperger Syndrome: Partners and Family of Adults with ASD Meetup, please join us for the next free international, teleconference, Going over the edge?
-Don’t let Aspies grind you down.
-It will be held on December 13th at 3:00 PM PT.
-Let’s use the time together to suggest more ways to pull yourself back from the edge.
+If you’re a member of my Asperger Syndrome: Partners and Family of Adults with ASD Meetup, please join our video conferences and free teleconferences.
+Let’s use our time together to suggest more ways to pull yourself back from the edge.